-This topic explains how to use the search functionality to navigate to pages in Microsoft Dynamics 365 for Finance and Operations.
+This topic explains how to use the search functionality to navigate to pages.

 To use this feature, click the Search icon to display the Search box.
 You can then type one or more words in the box.
 The system instantly searches for relevant pages in the application that match the words that you entered.
 For example, you could type "vendor invoice" as the input, and then the system displays results that match that input.

 The Search box helps you find and navigate to pages.
 It will not help you find specific data or actions.

 The navigation search feature also serves as a great way for you to quickly navigate to a particular page.
 For example, if you are an accounts payable clerk who frequently uses the Payment journal page, you could enter "payment journal" in the Search box.
 Because the input is an exact match for the page title, the page is listed at the top of the search results, and you can quickly navigate to it.